 You are encouraged to use the assignment summaries and learning assessments in each lesson to help you evaluate, track, and document your student's progress.
-There is also a weekly planner to help you and your student organize each day's work to ensure steady progress.
+We also recommend using a weekly planner to help you and your student organize each day's work to ensure steady progress.